vaynwork/XYZ-boilerplate/README.md

-### Vuwnu Web Tools Boilerplate
+### Vuwnu Web Tech Boilerplate
 This is a boilerplate setup for creating a website or web project.
-This boilerplate site comes set up with the latest Vuwnu Web Technology
+This boilerplate site comes set up with the latest Vuwnu Web Technology which currently includes:

+- Zoon
+- Gluey

 #### Folder Structure
 This is the folder structure for a project, designed to keep everything tidy and easy to find